-In light of the extraordinary circumstances during the current public health emergency, and as described in NP 19 Court Operations during COVID-19, some court proceedings will be held virtually by audioconference or videoconference until further notice, unless otherwise ordered by a judge.
+In light of the extraordinary circumstances during the current public health emergency, and as described in Notice to the Profession and Public 19, some court proceedings will be held virtually by audioconference or videoconference until further notice, unless otherwise ordered by a judge.
 Although the court proceeding is taking place virtually and judges, parties, lawyers, and court staff may attend by audioconference or videoconference, it remains a formal setting.

-This Notice provides information for anyone will appear before the Provincial Court for a virtual proceeding or observe a virtual hearing until further notice.
+This Notice provides information for anyone who will appear before the Provincial Court for a virtual proceeding or observe a virtual hearing until further notice.
 In this Notice, the term "virtual proceeding" means a hearing or case conference conducted by audioconference (including telephone or Microsoft Teams) or videoconference (including Microsoft Teams).